© Crown copyright 2019

 Chapter 6.8: Accounts and returns

-6.8.1 Charities shouldn’t send a copy of their annual accounts to HMRC Charities unless requested to do so following the issue of a tax return or a formal Notice to File a tax return (CTSA).
+6.8.1 Charities shouldn’t send a copy of their annual accounts to HMRC Charities unless requested to do so following the issue of a tax return or a formal notice to file CT603 a tax return CTSA.

-6.8.2 If a charity believes that it may have to pay tax (because some or all of its income and/or gains are not exempt from tax), it should complete a tax return and the appropriate Charity Supplementary pages.
+6.8.2 If a charity believes that it may have to pay tax (because some or all of its income and/or gains aren’t exempt from tax), it should submit an online tax return along with the appropriate Charity Supplementary pages CT600E.
 When submitting a return online, charities are required to enter the unique charity repayment reference number issued by HMRC.
-Any charity that’s not been issued with a charity reference number will be unable to file a return using the HMRC product.
+Any charity that’s not been issued with a charity reference number will be unable to file a return using the HMRC free filing service.

-6.8.3 From 1 April 2011 onwards, all companies and organisations that are not trusts must submit their Company Tax Return online for any accounting period ending after 31 March 2010.
-Returns for earlier periods may be downloaded from the HMRC website.
+6.8.3 From 1 April 2011 onwards, all companies and organisations that aren’t trusts must submit their Company Tax Return online for any accounting period ending after 31 March 2010.

-Trust and estate returns may be completed online or on paper - different filing date deadlines apply to online and paper returns.
-Self assessment forms can be downloaded from the HMRC website or ordered by contacting the Self Assessment orderline on Telephone: 0845 9000 404.
+Trust and estate returns may be completed online or on paper.
+Paper returns must be filed by 31 October, online returns must be submitted by 31 January.
+Self assessment forms can be downloaded from GOV.UK or ordered by contacting the Self Assessment orderline on Telephone: 0300 200 3610.

 6.8.4 The Self Assessment legislation requires a charity to complete and submit a tax return if either it’s asked to do so or it believes that it may have a liability to tax.
 Some charities will be asked to submit a tax return annually but most will only be asked to submit a return from time to time.
 HMRC Charities will select which charities it requires a tax return from and will issue formal notices to those charities.
 HMRC issues a notice to submit a tax return to all charities over a number of years as part of its programme to check compliance.

 6.8.6 If a charity receives either a tax return or a Notice to file it must complete and submit a tax return.
-A charity that completes a Company Tax Return must send a copy of its annual accounts with the return.
+A charity that completes a Company Tax Return must send a copy of its annual accounts with the return online.

 6.8.7 Both types of tax return have special charity supplementary pages which must always be completed in addition to the main tax return.
-If you have completed a Company Tax Return online you should also complete the supplementary pages online.
-If you’ve completed a Trust and Estate Return (SA900) you should complete the supplementary pages on form SA907 (PDF 90K).
-The charity paper supplementary pages can be downloaded from the HMRC website or are available from the forms orderline, for pre-online Company Tax Returns on Telephone: 0845 3006 555 or for Self Assessment Tax Returns on Telephone: 0845 9000 404.
+If you’ve completed a Company Tax Return online you should also complete the supplementary pages online i.e.CT600E.
+If you’ve completed a Trust and Estate Return SA900 you should complete the supplementary pages on form SA907 (PDF 90K).
+The charity paper supplementary pages can be downloaded from GOV.UK.
+Paper Self Assessment Tax Returns can also be obtained from the Self Assessment orderline on Telephone: 0300 200 3610.

-6.8.9 The charity supplementary pages also require confirmation that the expenditure of the charity has been for charitable purposes only (see Technical Annex II and that any investments or loans made are qualifying (or ‘approved charitable’) investments or loans under the Taxes Acts (see Technical Annex III for details).
+6.8.9 The charity supplementary pages also require confirmation that the expenditure of the charity has been for charitable purposes only (read Technical Annex II and that any investments or loans made are qualifying (or ‘approved charitable’) investments or loans under the Taxes Acts (read Technical Annex III for details).

 6.8.10 Where a charity claims exemption from tax on all its income and gains covered by the period in the return, it need only record ‘nil’ in the relevant boxes on the main Trust or Company return, and sign (electronically for online returns) and date the form.
 Where a charity has incurred a tax liability on all or part of its income and gains, it will be necessary to show the taxable amounts in the relevant boxes on the main return as well as signing (electronically for online returns) and dating the form.